 const reranked = await crossEncoderRerank(query, merged);

-// 4.
-Trim to budget
+// Trim to the retrieval budget

 const contextChunks = fitToBudget(reranked, budget.retrievedContext);

-// 5.
-Summarize history if over budget
+// Summarize history when over budget

 const trimmedHistory = await trimHistory(